susumu-kushi/civil-society-control-engineering/README.md

 # Numa Theory Archive

+An archive exploring civil society, modern law, human dignity, and AI governance.
-Based on the ideas of Seiya Numa, a pioneering Japanese civil law scholar who explored the foundations of modern civil law and civil society.

-Exploring human dignity, modern law, and AI-era governance through Civil Society Control Engineering.
+Based on the intellectual legacy of Seiya Numa and developed through the framework of Civil Society Control Engineering.

+## Mission

+To preserve and develop the principles of civil society for future generations of humans and AI.

+Human Dignity
+→ Civil Society
+→ Modern Constitutional State
+→ AI Age

 ## Beyond Feudalism.